 FAQ #1 – Do you need to be a Colombian resident and have a visa and cedula to sign up for health insurance?
 Or is a passport enough?

 To sign up for an EPS plan in Colombia, you will need to have a visa and a cedula. and to sign up for a prepagada plan in Colombia, you need eps .
 So, a foreigner without a visa can get health insurance in Colombia.

 FAQ #2 – What about people who are older than 60 who want health insurance?

 After age 62, it is almost impossible to sign up for most prepagada plans, except possibly with AXA Colpatria that is up to age 65.
 Also, Bolivar provides private health insurance for up to age 74 and must also have EPS and premiums will be higher.
-Also, an EPS plan will still accept you.
+Also, an EPS plan will still accept you regardless of age.

 FAQ #3 – What does health insurance cost in Colombia?